-add cd, cs1, rs2 add cd, cs1, imm
+'add cd, cs1, rs2' 'add cd, cs1, imm'

-the suggested assembly syntax distinguishes from integer add by operand type.
+the suggested assembly syntax distinguishes from integer 'add' by operand type.

-CADD with rs2=x0 is decoded as CMV instead, the key difference being that tagged and sealed capabilities do not have their tag cleared by CMV.
+'CADD' with 'rs2=x0' is decoded as 'CMV' instead, the key difference being that tagged capabilities cannot have their tag cleared by 'CMV'.

-Increment the address field of the capability cs1 and write the result to cd.
-The tag bit of the output capability is 0 if cs1 did not have its tag set to 1, the incremented address is outside cs1's [Representable Range](#) or cs1 is sealed.
+Increment the address field of the capability 'cs1' and write the result to 'cd'.
+The tag bit of the output capability is 0 if 'cs1' did not have its tag set to 1, the incremented address is outside 'cs1''s [Representable Range](#) or 'cs1' is sealed.

-For CADD, the address is incremented by the value in rs2.
+For 'CADD', the address is incremented by the value in 'rs2'.

-For CADDI, the address is incremented by the immediate value imm.
+For 'CADDI', the address is incremented by the immediate value 'imm'.